At Gullruten, the Norwegian "Emmy's," My Daughter the Terrorist won the Best Norwegian TV Documentary award.

 Netherlands broadcaster VPRO today confirmed the acquisition of My daughter the terrorist.
 The documentary just premiered in Japan as "the best this season", according to sources in NHK-BS1.

-Documentary to screen at international terrorism conference
+s Documentary to screen at international terrorism conference

 16th March 2007